 Her relationship with Nuada, on the other hand, is a rocky one.
 She thinks he is a pompous person, but can see that he is only thinking about what's best for his people in his pursuit to destroy mankind.
 While she agrees with him that their people will fade if they don't do anything about their situation, she does not want kill off the humans.
 He is also devilishly handsome, though she'd never admit that to his face.

 She is a dark elf.
 Her family is not originally from Bethmoora, but from another elven clan far east, in what is now called the Himalayas.
 Their clan also has an underground city, carved right in the mountainside.
 Their numbers are dwelling, and rely on trade through the Troll Markets.

 She is a little taller than 5'8" and her hair is black with streaks of gray.
 Her eyes are a steely blue—or can be described as gray in a different light—and her ears are very pointed and protruding.

 As a warrior-priestess, Maerwin wears traditional clothes from her clan.
-She has tattoo-like markings on her forehead, ribcage (right side), and the whole of her outer left leg.
+She has tattoo-markings on her ribcage, and the whole of her outer left leg.
+Her face markings are a combination of tattoo and scarification.
 She uses a sharp staff (which, on the other end, has a curved blade) and a dagger.
 She also has metal talons on her thumbs.